mikeric/rivets/docs/docs/guide/_sections/usage/configuring.md

   // Preload templates with initial data on bind
   preloadData: true,

-  // Toot sightglas interface for keypaths
+  // Root sightglass interface for keypaths
   rootInterface: '.',

   // Template delimiters for text bindings